Art and Design

 Children are also given opportunities to develop ideas across many subjects.
 We have celebrated Art in many forms within our school, such as Aspirations Week and the WOWs Art project.
 We look forward to sharing our masterpieces with you in the near future.

-Look at some of our completed batik coasters!
+Year 1 have made their own batik coaster using white oil pastels and watercolours.
+Look at some of our completed batik coasters below!
 The children look so proud of what they have made!

 Who's your mummy?